ring-sa-tranar-vi/frontend/README.md

 ## Overview

-This frontend powers the Ring så tränar vi fitness app for older adults.
+This frontend powers the Ring så tränar vi fitness app.
 It provides a user interface for starting AI-guided workout sessions, managing user preferences, and allowing administrators to manage workouts, trainers, and feedback.

 The application connects to the backend API for authentication, data management, and workout functionality.

 ## Features / Responsibilities

 The frontend is responsible for providing the user interface and coordinating interactions between users, the backend API, and authentication services.

 #### Core Responsibilities